pfalcon/pycopy-lib/urllib.urequest/README.rst

   to match the upstream module, which will make it even less suitable for low-memory targets.
 * ``uurequests`` was snapshotted to address concern of such low-memory systems support.
-It's static, and only critical bugfixes are intended to be applied.
+It's static, and only small/important bugfixes are intended to be applied.
 * ``uaiohttpclient`` may get updated as needed.